• Level of education

 Objectives

-To provide a solid foundation for the study of the dynamics of the material point using different reference frames for its description.
-To understand the dynamics of systems as well as two-body collisions.
+Provide a solid foundation for studying the dynamics of material points using different reference frames for their description.
+Understand the dynamics of systems and two-body collisions.

 Read more